 In addition to advocating for wages and benefits, Local 42 will make workforce development a top priority.
 Ongoing job-training opportunities will help employees continually expand their skills as new technologies emerge and manufacturing processes change.
 Additionally, the local union will be involved in the community.
 Similar to other UAW locals around the country, Local 42 will support charitable causes, youth programs and other community needs.

-This would be the first works council established in the United States.
+Once established, the Volkswagen works council would be the first works council in the United States.
 Ultimately, such a labor relations model would give workers an integral role in co-managing the company and providing input on workplace improvements that would contribute to the success of the company and the workers.
 You can learn more about why Volkswagen Chattanooga workers want a works council and union representation in the VW and UAW: Putting Collaboration First video, in addition to other resources.

 Voice your outrage for the unprecedented interference in the union election for Volkswagen workers.
 Write a short letter to the editor of your local newspaper, just 100-200 words.